schitresh/software_development/languages/python/1_introduction.md

 - Machine learning
   - Libraries like Scikit-learn and TensorFlow help in building models
   - For prediction of trends based on past data
-  - Like custom satisfaction, projected values of stocks
+  - Like customer satisfaction, projected values of stocks
 - Web Development
   - Django, Flask, Pyramid facilitate rapid web application development
 - Computer vision & image processing